Low Ki: World Wrestling Entertainment (2008–2010)

 It was announced on June 1 that Kaval would be a participant in the second season of NXT, with Team Lay-Cool (Michelle McCool and Layla) as his storyline mentors.
 He debuted on the June 8 episode of NXT, but did not compete in a match.
 On the June 15 episode of NXT, he was defeated by Alex Riley in his debut, and the following week he was defeated by Eli Cottonwood.
 On the June 29 episode of NXT, Kaval teamed with Michael McGillicutty and Lucky Cannon against Riley, Cottonwood and Titus O'Neil, which his team won when he pinned Riley, giving Kaval his first win on NXT.
 Later that night, he was ranked first in the poll.
-Four weeks later on July 27, he slipped down to second place in the second poll, behind McGillicutty.
+Four weeks later on July 27, he fell to second place in the second poll, behind McGillicutty.
 On August 9, the rookies appeared in a six-man tag team match on Raw, which Kaval's team lost when he was pinned by Husky Harris.
 Following the match, he was attacked by Sheamus.
 The following night on NXT, Kaval's team won a rematch when Kaval pinned McGillicutty.
 In the poll later that night, Kaval regained the number one ranking.
 On the August 30 episode of Raw, Kaval and Daniel Bryan lost a triple threat tag team match to The Miz and Alex Riley.
 On August 31, Kaval won the second season of NXT, with McGillicutty ranked second and Riley in third place.
 Following the announcement of his victory, he was attacked by all the former season two rookies.
 In 2024, Silvestry revealed that he was not informed beforehand that he would be jumped on national television, believing the segment to be a shoot before finding out that John Laurinaitis told the other rookies not to inform him of the angle prior.